 'Moodle' is the official Learning Management System for Federation University.
-It is the primary means for communicating course materials and announcements to students.
-In Moodle you will be able to access your course description, lecture materials, additional readings and, generally, submit assignments and complete assessments for your course.
-Moodle access to your courses is usually available from orientation week.
-You can use find useful links in the top Moodle navigation bar.
+It is the primary means for communicating unit materials and announcements to students.
+In Moodle you will be able to access your unit description, lecture materials, additional readings and, generally, submit assignments and complete assessments for your unit.
+Moodle access to your units are usually available from orientation week.

 Need help with Moodle?
-Ask one of our Student Leaders on the ASK desk, or access the Student Support Forum for extra help.
-Within this forum, you will be able to download some Moodle self-help resources.
+Ask one of our Student Leaders at the ASK desk, or access the 'Moodle Support (Students)' once logged in for extra help.
+Within this forum, you will be able to view a number of Moodle self-help resources.